loyjoy/academy/experiences/functions/functions.md

    The variable will be filled automatically if you use the birtdate module.

   ### Formatted Date today
-   Returns the date of today to a format like dd/MM/YY
+   Returns the localized date of today.

   ### Formatted Date tomorrow
-   Returns the date of tomorrow to a format like dd/MM/YY
+   Returns the localized date of tomorrow.

   ### Get Param
-   This function extracts an argument from the url.
+   This function extracts an query parameter from the url.
 Argument 1 is the name of the parameter you want to extract.
    In the url it lookes like this:
    .../pathofcurrenturl?variablename=variablevalue
    or